pivotal-cf/pivotal-ui/docs/GetStarted.md

+---
-# Getting Started with Pivotal UI
+title: Getting Started with Pivotal UI
+---

 To get started using Pivotal UI with Create React App (CRA), follow these steps: